Buckingham Palace, the London residence of Her Majesty The Queen, is one of the few working royal palaces remaining in the world today.

 The Grand Staircase - Buckingham Palace

-The State Rooms at Buckingham Palace are open to the public this year from Saturday, 21 Julyto Sunday, 30 September 2018.
+The State Rooms at Buckingham Palace are open to the public this year from Saturday, 20 July to Sunday, 29 September 2019.

 Your tour of the State Rooms begins at the Grand Entrance which is normally reserved for foreign ambassadors and diplomats, and there is a lot to see.